 - Unbounded Motion

 For eccentricity 0 ≤ e <1, E < 0 implies the body has bounded motion.
-A circular orbit has eccentricity e = 0 and elliptical orbit has eccentricity e < 1.
+A circular orbit has eccentricity e = 0, and an elliptical orbit has eccentricity e < 1.

 For eccentricity e ≥ 1, E > 0 implies the body has unbounded motion.
-Parabolic orbit has eccentricity e = 1 and Hyperbolic path has eccentricity e > 1.
+The parabolic orbit has eccentricity e = 1, and the hyperbolic path has eccentricity e > 1.

 Kepler’s laws of planetary motion can be stated as follows:

-Kepler First law – The Law of Orbits
+Kepler’s First Law – The Law of Orbits

 Kepler’s Second Law – The Law of Equal Areas

 As the orbit is not circular, the planet’s kinetic energy is not constant in its path.
-It has more kinetic energy near perihelion and less kinetic energy near aphelion implies more speed at perihelion and less speed (vmin) at aphelion.
-If r is the distance of planet from sun, at perihelion (rmin) and at aphelion (rmax), then,
+It has more kinetic energy near the perihelion, and less kinetic energy near the aphelion implies more speed at the perihelion and less speed (vmin) at the aphelion.
+If r is the distance of the planet from the sun at perihelion (rmin) and at aphelion (rmax), then,

-Kepler’s second law states the areal velocity of a planet revolving around the sun in elliptical orbit remains constant which implies the angular momentum of a planet remains constant.
-As the angular momentum is constant all planetary motions are planar motions, which is a direct consequence of central force.
+Kepler’s second law can also be stated as, “The areal velocity of a planet revolving around the sun in elliptical orbit remains constant, which implies the angular momentum of a planet remains constant”.
+As the angular momentum is constant, all planetary motions are planar motions, which is a direct consequence of central force.

 Kepler’s Third Law – The Law of Periods

-Shorter the orbit of the planet around the sun, shorter the time taken to complete one revolution.
-According to Kepler’s law of periods, the square of the time period of revolution (of a planet around the sun in an elliptical orbit is directly proportional to the cube of its semi-major axis).
+According to Kepler’s law of periods,”The square of the time period of revolution of a planet around the sun in an elliptical orbit is directly proportional to the cube of its semi-major axis”.

 T2 ∝ a3

-Using the equations of Newton’s law of gravitation and laws of motion, Kepler’s third law takes a more general form:
+The shorter the orbit of the planet around the sun, the shorter the time taken to complete one revolution.
+Using the equations of Newton’s law of gravitation and laws of motion, Kepler’s third law takes a more general form.

 P2 = 4π2 /[G(M1+ M2)] × a3